 Examples exist of towers built too tall, too close to homes, with too many antennas — even at the wrong address!

-AND THIS MESS WAS CREATED BEFORE THE 2022 LEGISLATION WAS PASSED!
+AND THESE EXAMPLES WERE INSTALLED BEFORE THE 2022 LEGISLATION WAS PASSED!

 Some examples are: